juce-framework/JUCE/BREAKING_CHANGES.md

 **Rationale**

 We are not aware of any projects using this functionality.
-This renderer was not as fully-featured as any of the other renders, so it's likely that users would have filed issue reports if they were using this feature.
+This renderer was not as fully-featured as any of the other renderers, so it's likely that users would have filed issue reports if they were using this feature.